adamsnows/kyc-check-nextjs/README.md

 - `.card` / `.card-dark` - Card containers for light/dark modes
 - `.lang-button` - Language selection buttons
 - `.language-active` - Active language indicator
+- `.theme-toggle` - Theme toggle button

-You can find and modify these styles in `/public/tailwind.css`.
+You can find and modify these styles in the web package.

 ## 📡 API Reference